Morocco travel tips for women

 The Alawite Dynasty which is descendants from Prophet Mohammed and remains in power until today, came to dominate Morocco in the 17th century.
 In the decades that followed, Morocco was the home of pirates that pillaged trading vessels in the Mediterranean.

-France and Spain’s interest in colonising Morocco started in the mid 19th century and culminated in 1905 with an secret agreement that divided the country between the two, with France dominating most of the country and Spain taking control of the Western Sahara in the south.
+France and Spain’s interest in colonizing Morocco started in the mid 19th century and culminated in 1905 with an secret agreement that divided the country between the two, with France dominating most of the country and Spain taking control of the Western Sahara in the south.

 But this agreement was short-lived and in 1906 the Conference of Algeciras returned control to the Sultan of Morocco and France’s powers were reduced.
 This only lasted until 1912 when the Sultan agreed to becoming a French protectorate.